 But Europeans had never seen cotton of the kind Spanish explorers first encountered in the West Indies.
 They were so struck by the largeness of the plants that they called them “Cotton trees.”

 This was indeed a different species of cotton.
 It was named Gossypium barbadense, and through these early explorers, this cotton made its way to the Old World and then back again to the Americas.
-It was cultivated on islands off the North American seaboard, where it became known as Sea Island Cotton.
-Blight nearly wiped this cotton off the face of the Earth, but seeds were saved and later planted by small farmers in the American Southwest in one of the most successful experiments in the history of the United States Department of Agriculture.
+Like all cotton, its early production was intertwined with the horrific history of slavery.
+It was cultivated by plantations on islands off the North American seaboard, in Georgia and South Carolina, where it became known as Sea Island Cotton.
+Its superior quality made Sea Island Cotton almost an industry unto itself, and thus after the Civil War, its production waned.
+At the turn of the 20th Century, blight nearly wiped what remained of this cotton off the face of the Earth, but seeds were saved and later planted by small farmers in the American Southwest in one of the most successful experiments in the history of the United States Department of Agriculture.